 The State Comptroller's office released its most recent audit report of the County on May 6, 2016.
-The purpose of the audit was to examine the Department's cash receipts process for the period January 1, 2012 through February 27, 2014.
+The purpose of the audit was to examine the Department of Consumer Affairs cash receipts process for the period January 1, 2012 through February 27, 2014.